Elena2397/ToDoList/README.md

 5) select - select tasks by data field;
 6) exit - exit the program and the main commands.

+In the future, the addition of a client-server architecture.

 Warning: the project is under development.